SparkleMalone/-US-TaS/README.md

 ## Description:

-This tower is located in the Florida Everglades, a unique community of stunted mangroves which receive seasonally driven freshwater inputs and wind-driven estuarine inputs
+This tower is located in the Florida Everglades, a unique community of stunted mangroves which receive seasonally driven freshwater inputs and wind-driven estuarine inputs.

 URL: 	[US-TaS: Taylor Slough/Panhandle](https://ameriflux.lbl.gov/sites/siteinfo/US-TaS#overview)